Curse LLC: Curse Voice

-Curse Voice was a Voice over IP (VoIP) client produced in-house by Curse.
-Intended to replace other VOIP solutions for games such as League of Legends, the client boasts a robust feature set, including an in-game voice overlay, an auto-match making service for automatically connecting you to the members of your team, and the use of URL links to join sessions.
+Curse Voice was a Voice over IP (VoIP) and instant messaging platform produced in-house by Curse.
+Intended to replace other VOIP solutions for games such as League of Legends, the client had a robust feature set, including an in-game voice overlay, an auto-match making service for automatically connecting users to the members of their team, and the use of URL links to join sessions.
+It also allowed users to automatically import friends from detected platforms.
+It featured text messaging, voice chat, video chat, screen sharing, a friend system and servers.
 The client was originally rejected by Riot Games, who felt that the timers included for various spawn times could be considered cheating, but Curse has since removed the offending content and brought the software in line with the terms of service for League of Legends.

-The German version is still in the beta-phase.
+Curse launched an open beta of Curse Voice for Windows in May 2014 and had a million users in its first week.
+Curse Voice initially focused on League of Legends support.
+As of November 2014, German version is still in the beta-phase.
 In 2015, Curse Voice initiated a PR campaign to show users, developers and publishers all of the benefits that the service had to offer.
 The service boasted how its safety features could help prevent users from getting swatted with Curse's CTO explaining how this was possible in an interview with Polygon.
-Other publications such as IGN, GameCrate, and Yahoo News picked up the story.
+Other publications such as IGN and GameCrate picked up the story.
 On May 6, Curse reported on the growth of its VoIP service on GameSpot and Game Informer as it prepared to show off the service at E3 2015.
-In June 2015, Curse Voice made its way to not only Windows, but Mac and mobile, giving users more ways to use the service while on the go or at home.
+In June 2015, Curse Voice expanded its offerings by releasing apps for Mac, Android and iOS, giving users more ways to use the service while on the go or at home.
 Publications like Kotaku and PC Gamer recommended using the service while playing online games like League of Legends.
 Consequentially, on July 7, SEC reports revealed that Riot Games had invested $30 million in Curse, but no further details were revealed at the time.
-The company had stated that they wanted to help games improve their in-game chat and many gamers speculated if maybe this was the case with the recent investment.
-Curse Voice has been proven to improve a game's community according to recent interviews with Smite and Robocraft alongside the release of the company's whitepaper.
+Curse stated that they wanted to help game developers improve their in-game chat by integrating Curse Voice and raised $52M in funding.
+Hi-Rez, the developers of SMITE, said that Curse Voice has "brought a lot of positivity to SMITE, some concerns were also brought up."
+A Curse Voice whitepaper showed that Robocraft saw a 258% increase in active players after integrating Curse Voice.
 With all of these big gains in the Curse Voice Client, Curse officially announced the opening of a new headquarters for their VoIP service on September 10 to Irvine, California.